-2. Introductory Discussion (10%)
+2. Discussion Posts (10%)

-We will begin the class with an introductory discussion about ourselves, our professional experiences, and our initial perceptions of management in professional settings.
+There will be a number of discussion topics related to ourselves, our professional experiences, and our initial perceptions of management in professional settings.
+Generative AI may not be used to write these posts.

 3. Reflection Papers (60%)